 (a) ENROLLMENT.
 Schools that allow homeschool participation must notify their DEC and UIL each year by a date set on the UIL calendar.
-For the 2021-2022 school year, notification is due by August 1st, in order for those students to be eligible for varsity athletic participation.
+Notification is due by August 1st, in order for those students to be eligible for varsity athletic participation.
 For schools that decide to allow such participation after the August 1 date, those students would be eligible for academics, music and subvarsity athletic activities only for that school year.
 Member schools shall be assigned to a conference on the basis of enrollment on a date from the previous October.
 Schools will include all resident students including those in alternative settings.
 The formulas used to determine enrollment shall be: